lidofinance/docs/docs/contracts/deposit-security-module.md

 Sets `maxDepositsPerBlock`.

-The value must be harmonized with the parameter `churnValidatorsPerDayLimit` of [OracleReportSanityChecker](/contracts/oracle-report-sanity-checker).
+The value must be harmonized with the parameter `appearedValidatorsPerDayLimit` of [OracleReportSanityChecker](/contracts/oracle-report-sanity-checker).

 ```sol
 function setMaxDeposits(uint256 newValue)